gruporaia/Raia-Web-Client/docs/debug-system.md

 # Debug System & Mock Data

-This document describes the debug system and mocked data implementation for the web client template.
+This document describes the debug system and mocked data implementation for the Grupo Raia web client.

 ## Overview

-The application supports several modes of operation:
+The application currently operates with mock data since the backend is not yet implemented:

 1. **Development Mode (Default)** - Debug tools available, mock data enabled by default
-2. **Development with Forced Debug** - Full debugging with explicit tooling
-3. **Production with Real API** - No debug tools, uses real API endpoints
-4. **Production with Mocked Data** - No debug tools, but uses mock data
+2. **Production with Mocked Data** - Uses mock data (MSW - Mock Service Worker)

 ## Debug Utilities